coozoo/FastAutoReporter/README.md

 ```
 #### Restricted Access

-Some file it's better to restrict access by password.
+For some files it's better to restrict access by password.

-For example `dbrestricted` folder contains `killprocess.php` that allows to kill DB tasks.
+For example `dbrestricted` folder contains `killprocess.php` that allows to kill DB tasks sure it's better to protect it by password.

-To do that create `.htaccess` file:
+To do that you need to create `.htaccess` file:

 ```bash
 $ cat .htaccess